 I'm not sure what my problem is.
 Can I still come for counselling?

 Yes, counselling will help you explore and clarify whatever is troubling you.
+This can be discussed in your first SPA appointment.

 How many sessions will I have?